 SEE: How risk analytics can help your organization plug security holes (Tech Pro Research)

-How to learn more about zero day exploits
+How can I learn more about zero-day exploits?

 - Cyberwar: The smart person's guide (TechRepublic)